Indeed, your home is one of your most valuable assets that gives you comfort after a long tiring day.

 It is important to read the fine print carefully and cross check terms and conditions you have agreed upon.
 If there are any errors, including spelling mistakes, immediately bring it to the knowledge of the insurer and get it rectified as soon as possible.

-Well, you know what should be considered while choosing a home insurance, here is a quick look at some don’ts while buying home insurance:
+Well, now that you know what you should consider while choosing a home insurance, here is a quick look at some don’ts while buying home insurance:

 - Never rely on an agent to fill up the insurance form for you